translate/pootle/docs/features/virtual_folders.rst

 The filtering rules specify which translation units are included within a virtual folder.
 Currently the only supported filtering rule consists of a list of file or directory paths relative to the virtual folder location.
-It is possible to not specify any filtering rule.
+Note that it is required to set some filtering rule, otherwise no units will be selected at all.

 .. _virtual_folders#apply: